sandesh556/Translator/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or want to enhance the script, feel free to submit a pull request or raise an issue.

+Also if you want to add more languages just create a folder with the lang directory with the short form that google has approved and it will translate to that language also.